There are many nice things to do in Montmartre, Paris. I normally go every time I am in Paris, because it is such a fun neighborhood to explore.

 Admire the Bateau-Lavoir

-The building was destroyed by fire in May 1970 and completely rebuild in 1978.
+The building was destroyed by fire in May 1970 and completely rebuilt in 1978.
+It still houses an artists’ studio, but you can only see it from the outside.

 Visit de Musée de Montmartre